 - Think about the places you may want to use the ‘stay’ exercise and work on versions of this that are not too distracting to start with, and then build by adding real distractions.
 You can also move on to walking around your dog, working off lead and so on.
 But change one thing at a time and build up gradually

-- Your reality for this exercise may be doing The Kennel Club Good Citizen Dog Scheme test, competing in competitive obedience or working trials.
+- Your reality for this exercise may be doing The Kennel Club Good Citizen Dog Training scheme test, competing in competitive obedience or working trials.
 For these you must build up to several minutes and may even be out of sight of your dog.
 This takes time and confidence building.
 Don’t go any further than your dog can cope with.
 For some dogs this may mean staying by their side for a long time, especially if other dogs or distractions are around.
 Others cope more quickly.
 Go at a pace that your dog can cope with and get the close training incredibly secure before moving on

 - For most it’s more likely that you want your dog to settle down under a café table or in a beer garden, which will begin with a ‘stay’ but then in time can be turned more into a ‘settle’ - where your dog is happy to stay where it is, but might move positioning.
 Generally a ‘stay’ means no fidgeting or moving and can be especially useful in an emergency (you may need to leave your dog while you deal with something else).
 This training is the foundation for all of the scenarios – gradually introduce your dog to the places that you may want them to stay and help them throughout